 Watch Dogs 2

-Quite a surprise.
-After playing several Ubisoft open world games lately, I was expecting another result of a generic and repetitive side quest generator with a superficial storyline over it.
+What a surprise!
+After playing several Ubisoft open-world games lately, I was expecting another result of a generic and repetitive side quest generator with a superficial storyline over it.

 I was a bit reluctant to start WD2.
-I read that the original title was over promised and under delivered.
-The second one flew of my radar at the time.
-Recently I got it thru Epic free game initiative.
-Then I read some reviews and comments from the launch time and there was good ones.
+I read that the original title was overpromised and under-delivered.
+The second one flew on my radar at the time.
+Recently I got it through the Epic free game initiative.
+Then I read some reviews and comments from the launch time and there were good ones.
 So I decided to check it out.
-Not without flaws, I enjoyed the time, the story and gameplay.
+Not without flaws, I enjoyed the time, the story, and the gameplay.

 Far Cry 3 presented the very iconic and infinite memerable villain Vaas Montenegro.
-However, Ubisoft writing team struggles to create memorable protagonists.
-I cannot name a single great protagonist in the Far Cry and most Assassin’s Creed’s (old and new entries) are plain boring.
+However, the Ubisoft writing team struggles to create memorable protagonists.
+I cannot name a single great protagonist in Far Cry and most Assassin’s Creed (old and new entries) are plain boring.
 AC3’s Ezio Salvatore da Firenze is the top of mind.
-AS Odyssey’s Kassandra was nice, despite being put a split role with her unnecessary male version Alexios.
+AS Odyssey’s Kassandra was nice, despite being put in a split role with her unnecessary male version Alexios.

-The player spend hours living a life of another person that she/he cares so little.
-It’s sad, really.
+The player spends hours living the life of another person that she/he cares so little about.
+It’s sad really.

 Marcus Holloway is a new entry on the likable protagonist list.
-Optimist, clever and light hearted.
-His motivations seems reasonable and believable.
-However, there is a cognitive dissonance playing Marcus as a armed gangster, shooting on police and mob armies.
-From start to finish, all cutscenes present him, as well the other members of the DedSec crew, as non-violent watch dogs.
+Optimist, clever and lighthearted.
+His motivations seem reasonable and believable.
+However, there is a cognitive dissonance playing Marcus as an armed gangster, shooting at police and mob armies.
+From start to finish, all cutscenes present him, as well the other members of the DedSec crew, as non-violent watchdogs.
 People that fight to preserve individual liberties and respect life and diversity.
 Using machine guns to kill everybody on site feels wrong.
-I tried to play as much as possible as the way I understood the character: low profile, clever hacker.
+I tried to play as much as possible in the way I understood the character: low profile, clever hacker.

-For villains and NPCs, none worth mention.
-In fact, the main villain, Dušan, is both idiot and annoying.
+For villains and NPCs, none are worth mentioning.
+The main villain, Dušan, is both an idiot and annoying.

 The hacker theme is presented as the usual Hollywood cliché.
 Type furiously into the notebook and any bank account in the world is yours!

-However, the overall universe are set using are several references of popular culture.
-Movies, music and video games are often mentioned by characters.
+However, the overall universe is set using several references to popular culture.
+Movies, music, and video games are often mentioned by characters.
 Some are more obscure, but most of the time these references are more common sense.
 For those that know them, they are quite fun.
-For those that do not, is exotic flavor.
+For those that do not, is an exotic flavor.

-Watch Dogs 2 does not take the story and theme too serious.
-There is even a good dose of self mockery of being a hacker/programmer.
-It’s not a like FarCry’s Blood Dragon over-the-topness.
-WD2 translate complex problems into smaller bites to make it more accessible and fun to a broad audience.
+Watch Dogs 2 does not take the story and theme too seriously.
+There is even a good dose of self-mockery about being a hacker/programmer.
+It’s not like FarCry’s Blood Dragon over-the-topness.
+WD2 translates complex problems into smaller bites to make them more accessible and fun to a broad audience.

-The hacking abilities are more useful for small interventions, like distracting guards, then creating mayhem.
-Hacking citizens’ phones in the streets is a fun for 10 minutes, than becomes quite useless.
+The hacking abilities are more useful for small interventions, like distracting guards, than creating mayhem.
+Hacking citizens’ phones in the streets are fun for 10 minutes, then becomes quite useless.
 Event robbing their bank accounts, money in general, becomes irrelevant mid-game, after upgrading Marcus’ drones.

-At the end, the core mechanics are solid.
-Open world games tend to be repetitive, but WD2 scrambles the same basic mechanics offering variety.
+In the end, the core mechanics are solid.
+Open-world games tend to be repetitive, but WD2 scrambles the same basic mechanics offering variety.